 A brief summary of the 2013 law

-NIPSCO filed its 7-year electric system improvement plan on July 19, 2013, in IURC Cause No. 44370.
-In a separately filed case, IURC Cause No. 44371, NIPSCO requested establishment of the methodology for calculating rate recovery of future costs with the first rate increase expected in 2015.
+NIPSCO filed its 7-year electric system improvement plan in July 2013, in IURC Cause No. 44370.
+In a separately filed case, IURC Cause No. 44371, NIPSCO requested establishment of the methodology for calculating rate recovery of future costs.

 According to the utility's testimony and exhibits:

-NIPSCO has received approval of a 7-year natural gas infrastructure plan in a separate case.
+NIPSCO received approval of a 7-year natural gas infrastructure plan in a separate case.

 All filings in the cases are available by visiting the IURC's Electronic Document System and entering the appropriate docket number.